suhaibhassanmk/freshworks_assignment/README.md

 # freshworks_assignment

-The main JAR file has been created in java called freshworks.jar The 3 dependencies for this jar file are: jackson-annotations-2.9.8.jar jackson-core-2.9.8.jar
+The main JAR file has been created in java called freshworks.jar.
+This is the main package to be downloaded and used.
+The 3 dependencies for this jar file are: jackson-annotations-2.9.8.jar jackson-core-2.9.8.jar